dilner1/Garden-Gnome-Blog/TESTING.md

 ## Validator Testing

 CSS validation was passing fine initially, however after experiencing issues with Heroku loading the CSS file correctly whitenoise was implemented to correct this.
 Although it could be a seperate issue, since then the CSS file has thrown an error and multiple warnings.
-When checking via the site URL this is an issue however I have checked the CSS file by direct input.
+When checking via the site URL this is an issue, however I have checked the CSS file by direct input which validates correctly.

 ### CSS
 Earlier CSS validator results